JetForMe/RPLIDARDemo/README.md

 Serial port is hard-coded to `/dev/tty.SLAB_USBtoUART`.
 See `-[SlamtecRPLidar connect:]` to change it if you need to.

 Resize the window once to get the scaling right.

+## Build Instructions

+1. Download the code
+2. cd to the project directory
+3. run `$ carthage update`